ASU World Innovators (AWI) Program

 Mohammed Al Tarawnh, a member of the 2015 cohort, is the chairman and general manager of Blue Umbrella, a Jordanian NGO that focuses on community training and development.
 During program year, Al Tarawneh was placed at the National Youth Leadership Council.
 His LAP seeks to strengthen local communities and develop character-driven Jordanian youth.
 Al Tarawneh has achieved substantial success…

-Zaheer Abbas Headshot
+Zaheer Abbas Maseed

 Pakistan